Tad Lincoln: Later life

 After the assassination, Mary, Robert, and Tad Lincoln lived together in Chicago.
 Robert moved out after a short time, and Tad began attending school.
 In 1868, they left Chicago and lived in Europe for almost three years, in Germany and later in England.

 Lincoln suffered from what one modern commentator has called a "complex speech and language disorder" related to some form of a cleft lip or palate.
 This caused some problems when Lincoln was in school in Chicago.
-While at the Elizabeth Street School, his schoolmates sometimes called him "Stuttering Tad" because of the speech impediment, which he was able to learn how to manage as a teenager.
+While at the Elizabeth Street School in that city, his schoolmates sometimes called him "Stuttering Tad" because of the speech impediment, which he was able to learn how to manage as a teenager.

 Death

 On Saturday morning, July 15, 1871, Lincoln died at the age of 18 at the Clifton House hotel in Chicago.
 The cause of death has been variously referred to as tuberculosis, a pleuristic attack, pneumonia, or congestive heart failure.
 In an obituary, John Hay affectionately referred to him as "Little Tad."

 Funeral services were held for Lincoln in his brother Robert's home in Chicago.
 His body was transported to Springfield and buried in the Lincoln Tomb at Oak Ridge Cemetery, alongside his father and two of his brothers.
 Robert accompanied the casket on the train, but Mary was too distraught to make the trip.